GUIDE TO: Caesarean Births - What to Expect, How to Prepare & Recover

 A theatre/running nurse

-For a first caesarean, it can take as little as 5 – 10 minutes for baby to be born, although the whole operation can take up to an hour or more.
+Your baby will be with you in no time!
+For a first caesarean, it can take as little as five–10 minutes for your baby to be born.
+The whole operation, including the preparation and closing the incision, can take up to an hour or more.
 If it is a second or subsequent caesarean, it can take longer due to the presence of scar tissue from previous operations.

-It is expected that you will spend at least one night in hospital (if on an enhanced recovery plan) and possibly a little longer dependent on how the surgery and your recovery goes.
-This is to give enough time for any post surgical issues to arise, for your general well-being to be managed, your legs to have their feeling return to them so your catheter can be removed.
+It is expected that you will spend at least one night in the hospital (if on an enhanced recovery plan) and possibly a little longer depending on how the surgery and your recovery goes.
+This is to give enough time for any post-surgical issues to arise, for your general well-being to be managed, and for your legs to have their feeling return to them so your catheter can be removed.

-You will be given pain relief following the procedure which can range from Ibruprofen and paracetamol to stronger pain medication, if required.
+You will be given pain relief following the procedure, which can range from ibuprofen and paracetamol to stronger pain medication if required.

-You will be allowed to leave hospital once the midwives and doctors have checked that you are able to pass urine following the catheter removal and are generally well and ready to leave with your baby.
+You can leave the hospital once the midwives and doctors have checked that you are able to pass urine following the catheter removal and are generally well and ready to leave with your baby.

-If you have enough notice then help prepare yourself for the demands of the surgery on your body by following these steps;
+If you have enough notice then follow our top tips to help you prepare yourself for the demands of the surgery on your body.

 Get your mind in a really positive place so that you look forward to your baby’s birth.
-The Positive Caesarean course will teach you tools and techniques to shift your mindset so that you feel calm and confident about the process.
-By using relaxation scripts, MP3s and positive caesarean birth affirmations, you’ll be amazed by how effective these tools be.
+Our Positive Caesarean Class will teach you tools and techniques to shift your mindset so that you feel calm and confident about the process.
+By using relaxation scripts, MP3s and positive caesarean birth affirmations and much more, you’ll be amazed by how effective these tools be.

 Understand what will happen to you on the day.
-Knowledge is power and once you have that knowledge you will feel so much more relaxed, calm and in control when you go to hospital.
-This will not only help you on the day, but will also have a huge benefit on your mental health post-surgery.
+Knowledge is power and once you have that knowledge you will feel so much more relaxed, calm and in control when you go to the hospital.
+This will not only help you on the day, it will also be a huge benefit on your mental health post-surgery.
 Feeling in control and understanding your choices is a key element to a positive birth.

-Teach your elder children, should you have any, how to get themselves in and out of the car seat/bath/toilet/anything else that involves lifting them.
+If you already have children (and depending on their age), try teaching them how to get themselves, how to get in and out of the car seat/bath/toilet/anything else that involves lifting them.
+The more they can help you, the better!

 Exercise for strength in your upper body and legs to assist you when you have a weaker core.
 Follow The Motherhood Movement for lots of tips on this.